|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 15g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You can think of turnip soup as the gateway to turnips.
 Far too many people's first experience with turnips involves a sodden, overboiled, bitter root vegetable with a squeaky texture, and in nearly as many cases, that first experience also winds up being the last.

 One of the issues here is that boiling is almost never the best way to prepare a vegetable— indeed it's often the worst.
 And this is certainly true of turnips.
 (On the other hand, roasting them is great, and they're especially good as part of a mix of roasted vegetables).

 The other thing is that bigger, more mature turnips can have a tendency to be slightly bitter.
 Baby turnips, on the other hand, have a more delicate, sweeter flavor.

 For a slightly thicker soup, peel a small Russet potato (or half a large one), dice it up the same size as the turnips and cook it along with them.
 When you puree the soup, the extra starch will give you a thicker soup.

-- In a heavy-bottomed soup pot, heat the butter over a low-to-medium heat.
-Add the onion, garlic, and turnips and cook for 2-3 minutes or until the onion is slightly translucent, stirring more or less continuously.
+In a heavy-bottomed soup pot, heat the butter over low-to-medium heat.
+Add the onion, garlic, and turnips and cook for 2 to 3 minutes or until the onion is slightly translucent, stirring more or less continuously.
 Add the wine and cook for another minute or two or until the wine seems to have reduced by about half.